CloudLabsAI-Azure/Cloud-Native-Application/labguide/migrate-mondodb-to-cosmosdb-using-dbmigration.md

    ![The screenshot shows the MigrateData activity showing the status has completed.](media/completed.png "MigrateData activity completed")

 1. To verify the data was migrated, navigate to the **Cosmos DB Account** for the lab within the Azure Portal, then select the **Data Explorer**.
-You will see the `items` and `items` collections listed within the `contentdb` database, and you will be able to explore the documents within.
+You will see the `items` and `products` collections listed within the `contentdb` database and you will be able to explore the documents.

    ![The screenshot shows the Cosmos DB is open in the Azure Portal with Data Explorer open showing the data has been migrated.](media/migrateditem.png "Cosmos DB is open")